Tourism & Recreation

 Escape to the County of St. Paul

-The County of St. Paul welcomes you to blaze your own trails and escape to the country.
-Our region is affably known as The Lakeland and offers ample opportunities for tourists and residents alike to enjoy our region.
-We are known for trails and lakes — with dozens of lakes, Alberta’s Iron Horse Trail and bylaws that allow for back road access for off-highways vehicles, it’s no wonder why.
-Some provincial historic sites include the Fort George-Buckingham House in the Elk Point area, and the Frog Lake Memorial Site in Frog Lake.
+The St. Paul Region is nestled within The Lakeland and offers ample opportunities for tourists and residents alike to enjoy the outdoors.
+We are known for trails and lakes — with dozens of lakes, Alberta’s Iron Horse Trail, and back road access for off-highways vehicles, it’s no wonder why.

 tourism-recreation